Three Rare Golden Snub-Nosed Monkeys have arrived at Pairi Daiza

 On May 14, 2025, Pairi Daiza has welcomed three Golden Monkeys from the Qinling Giant Panda Research Center in China.

-This transfer is part of a ten-year international partnership signed on December 16, 2024, between Pairi Daiza and the China Wildlife Conservation Association (CWCA), dedicated to the conservation of Golden Monkeys.
+This transfer is part of a ten-year international partnership signed on December 16, 2024, between Pairi Daiza and the China Wildlife Conservation Association (CWCA), dedicated to the conservation of Golden Snub-Nosed Monkeys.
 Following the successful collaboration on Giant Panda conservation, this new agreement reflects a renewed commitment between Pairi Daiza and China to safeguard endangered species.
 Any offspring born as part of this project will be repatriated to China at the age of five.

-Golden Monkeys are notable for their blue faces, long fur, exceptional resistance to cold, and complex social behaviors.
+Golden Snub-Nosed Monkeys are notable for their blue faces, long fur, exceptional resistance to cold, and complex social behaviors.

 Pairi Daiza, in close cooperation with its Chinese partners, will launch joint research and conservation projects.